Master Seminar: "Innovating for Impact" Summer Term

 How is the seminar conducted?

-- The seminar is held in English (instructions, presentations, and final paper) and you will work in teams.
+- The seminar is held in English (instructions, presentations, and final paper) with some elements (data) in German.

 - To most effectively provide guidance to students, the maximum number of participants is limited to 15.